U.S. to let banks do business with licensed pot shops

 "There's a public safety component to this.
 Huge amounts of cash, substantial amounts of cash just kind of lying around with no place for it to be appropriately deposited, is something that would worry me just from a law enforcement perspective," Holder said on January 23 at an appearance at the University of Virginia.

-The American Bankers Association expressed skepticism that the guidance would make much difference.
-Marijuana sales still violate federal law, so banks are still at risk, said Rob Rowe, a lawyer with the trade group.
+The American Bankers Association expressed skepticism the guidance would make much difference.
+Pot sales still violate federal law, as the government noted in its memo, so banks are still at risk, said Rob Rowe, a lawyer for the trade group.

 A separate memorandum from the Treasury Department's Financial Crimes Enforcement Network (FinCEN) laid out the due diligence that banks should carry out, both before working with a marijuana business and during the relationship.